OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 <string>We want to access your camera</string>

 ```
-Should be suspicious as a normal solitair game probably does not have any need for accessing the camera nor a user his health-records.
+Should be suspicious as a normal solitair game probably does not have any need for accessing the camera nor a user's health-records.
 Note that from iOS 10 onward you need to provide explanation in terms of these \*Description fields.
 See table 1-2 at the [Apple app programming guide](https://developer.apple.com/library/archive/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/ExpectedAppBehaviors/ExpectedAppBehaviors.html#//apple_ref/doc/uid/TP40007072-CH3-SW7 "Apple app programming guide") for a more complete overview of different keys to look for.

 ##### Entitlements file